-After 10 minutes, the plot is becoming clear – I think!
-Someone or something has managed to get on-board the hospital ship.
+After 10 minutes, the plot is becoming clearer – I think!
+Someone or something has managed to get on board the hospital ship.

 15 minutes later, and this week’s monster appears!
 Convincing?
 Scary?
 Put it this way, I didn’t need the sofa to hide behind… Its USP is that it eats anything NON-organic.
 Hhhmmmm… not very convincing!
 A real laugh-out-loud monster-of-the-week

 There’s a sub-plot about an alien who is about to have a baby – what made it unusual is that he’s male and the pregnancy term only lasts a week!

 7.25: We’re now about halfway through tonight’s episode and it’s turning out to be very simplistic and child-like.
 As a result, two things now spring to my mind.
 First, the series feels like it’s most definitely aimed at kids and second (and I can’t believe I’m writing this), I’m starting to miss the more complex storylines of CB’s predecessor, Steven Moffat.

 Five minutes to go and the alien has been thwarted and the baby has been born.
 Ho-hum!